mwilliamson/mammoth.js/README.md

      the style map passed in `styleMap` is combined with the default style map.
      To stop using the default style map altogether, set `options.includeDefaultStyleMap` to `false`.

+  * `externalFileAccess`: Source documents may reference files outside of the source document.
+    To disable access to any such external files during the conversion process, set `options.externalFileAccess` to `false`.

   * `convertImage`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
     Set this option to an [image converter](#image-converters) to override the default behaviour.